FradSer/casper-angelata/README.md

 ## Notice

-Please change the [justfont](http://en.justfont.com) script on `default.bhs` to make you can use Source Han Sans web font.
+- Please change the [justfont](http://en.justfont.com) script on `default.bhs` to make you can use Source Han Sans web font.
+- And please change the code

 ## Copyright & License